yanivcohen1/Time-Management-App-Nextjs-MongoDB/README.md

-# Todo App
+# Agile Tasks

-A full-stack Todo application built with Next.js, MikroORM, MongoDB, and Material UI.
+A full-stack Agile Tasks application built with Next.js, MikroORM, MongoDB, and Material UI.

 ## Technologies Used